35 Cheap Travel Tips for Traveling on a Budget

 2. Always stay at the same place.

 Staying loyal to one particular brand of hotel means that you can sign up for their hotel rewards program and earn points.
+These points are the best way to figure out how to travel cheap in the USA, or even internationally.

 However, if you find that their pricing is always higher than other options, I would stick with the immediate savings of a cheaper room than versus the earning of points.
 Hotel reward programs really only work if you frequent the hotel enough with a year to accumulate enough points to redeem them for free stays.